Eminönü: History

+During the WWI, Eminönü suffered due to the bombing of Istanbul in 1918.

 Towards the end of the Ottoman era many grand stone buildings were built in the area between Eminönü and Sirkeci.
-Among them were the Main Post Office and some commercial buildings like the Istanbul 4th Vakıf Han.
+Among them were the Grand Post Office and some commercial buildings like the Istanbul 4th Vakıf Han.

 In the early days of the Republic of Turkey, Eminönü was extensively reconfigured.
-The tollbooths at the end of the Galata Bridge were cleared away to create a large square in front of the Yeni Mosque and a road was built to link the waterfront with the new Atatürk Bridge at Unkapanı.
+The tollbooths at the end of the Galata Bridge were cleared away to create a large square in front of the New Mosque and a road was built to link the waterfront with the new Atatürk Bridge at Unkapanı.
 The coast road was later extended on reclaimed land to run around Sarayburnu and out to Atatürk Airport.

+Port

+At the entrance to the Golden Horn of Istanbul, Eminönü district forms an important part of the port, which has existed since the city was founded, together with Sirkeci.
+This district, which is an important focus of urban life as well as the center of one of the most important ports in the world, covers the coastline starting from the Eminönü Campus of Istanbul Commerce University located on Unkapanı road, continuing with the building of the Istanbul Chamber of Commerce and extending to Sirkeci and the bazaar area just behind it.

 Eminönü today

 Eminönü is home to the busiest ferry crossings for the Bosphorus and the Marmara Sea as well as to the car ferry across the Bosphorus to Harem.
 The Sirkeci Railway Station (where trains can be caught to Bucharest) is nearby.
 The T1 tram from Kabataş to Bağcılar also passes through Eminönü.

 There is some housing in Eminönü but most of the buildings are offices, shops and workshops.
 At night it is a quiet place.
 Every day roughly two million people work in or pass through Eminönü, but the district has only 30,000 residents.
 The people that do live in Eminönü are mainly working class and conservative.

 In the late 2010s, work began on restoring the Yeni Mosque and the Spice Bazaar.
 Work was still continuing on the Yeni Mosque in 2022.